"""********************************************************************************

 def __getitem__(self, key):

-from qrisp.environments import conjugate
+from qrisp.environments.conjugation_environment import conjugate

 # These cases represent the quantum indexing features